On the Necessity of Output Distribution Reweighting for Effective Class Unlearning: Results

-\Cref{tab:main_results} presents the results for single-class forgetting across MNIST, CIFAR-10, CIFAR-100 datasets using VGG19 and ResNet18.
-Our method consistently achieves perfect forgetting, with \(\mathrm{ACC}_f = 0\) across all datasets and architectures.
+\Cref{tab:main_results_resnet} presents the results for single-class forgetting across CIFAR-10 using ResNet18 (see~\Cref{tab:append_results_vgg} in~\cref{sec:apx_cifar10} for VGG19).
+Similar results for MNIST and CIFAR-100 are shown in~\cref{sec:mnist_cifar} and evaluations on Tiny-ImageNet dataset for ResNet18 can be found in~\cref{sec:imagenet}.
+These two tables show that our method consistently achieves perfect forgetting, with \(\mathrm{ACC}_f = 0\) across all datasets and architectures.
 Importantly, the retained class accuracy (\(\mathrm{ACC}_r\)) remains competitive with or superior to baseline unlearning methods, indicating minimal interference with the retained knowledge.
 Additionally, the MIA scores are either comparable to or better than prior work, suggesting that our method does not compromise membership privacy.
-These results demonstrate that our approach effectively forgets target classes while preserving utility and privacy for retained data.

-\textbf{MIA Evaluation} From~\Cref{tab:main_results}, we observe that the original model has near zero MIA score while the retraining model has a score of 100.
-These are expected as the training forget set $\mathcal{D}_{train_f}$ belongs to the training sample in the original model and is in nonmember class in the retraining model.

-We further observe that our method attains the highest MIA score among all unlearning approaches, closely matching that of the retraining baseline, indicating that information related to the forget set has been effectively removed from the model.
+These results demonstrate that while our approach is resilient to CMIA (see~\cref{tab:miann_all}), it remains competitive to SOTA unlearning methods in common evaluation metrics used in prior work.